- 32% protein

 - An economical ration for growing catfish from fingerling size to market

-Plant protein products, grain products, processed grain by-products, animal protein products, salt, vitamin A acetate, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, riboflavin supplement, niacin supplement, calcium pantothenate, choline chloride, menadione sodium bisulfite complex (source of vitamin K activity), folic acid, pyridoxine hydrochloride, thiamine mononitrate, sodium selenite, biotin, L-ascorbyl-2-polyphosphate (source of vitamin C), manganese sulfate, zinc sulfate, ferrous sulfate, copper sulfate, ethylenediamine dihydriodide.
+Plant protein products, grain products, processed grain by-products, animal protein products, salt, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, riboflavin supplement, niacin supplement, calcium pantothenate, choline chloride, menadione sodium bisulfite complex (source of vitamin K activity), folic acid, pyridoxine hydrochloride, thiamine mononitrate, sodium selenite, biotin, L-ascorbyl-2-polyphosphate (source of vitamin C), manganese sulfate, zinc sulfate, ferrous sulfate, copper sulfate, ethylenediamine dihydroiodide.